Tuning & Caring Info

 Caring & Cleaning

 Nothing is maintenance free!
 It is recommended that you use a dab of dielectric grease on the stinger set screw and a small smear along the lower part of the stinger where it enters the ferrule.
 Once tuned, apply a small dab of silicone or RTV around the base of the stinger/whip where it meets the ferrule to keep rainwater out.
-Aluminum & Stainless with fuse together over time if not properly cared for periodically.
+Aluminum & Stainless will fuse together over time if not properly cared for periodically.
 To keep aluminum shiny – any good metal or mag polish like Mother’s or Meguiar’s will work nicely.
-If aluminum ever becomes dull or chalky, rub with a fine grit steel wool until bright and then polish.
+You may also find that wiping down the aluminum with a quality lubricant (like CRC or Hoppes 9) will leave a coating on it preventing oxidation.
+If aluminum ever becomes dull or chalky, rub with fine grit steel wool until bright and then polish if desired.
+Stingers and set screws should be removed periodically and cleaned/lubricated.
+Over time if proper maintenance is not performed, the stinger and set screw can become seized due to the dissimilar metals and oxidation.